wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 discrete habitat patches in this case, but the costs associated with swimming create a trade-off when moving between patches.
-For caribou in the Fogo Island archipelago, the role of forage limitation in animal habitat selection patterns and movement remains unknown, but swimming between islands may in part be explained by forage limitation and conspecific competition.
+For caribou in the Fogo Island archipelago, the role of forage limitation in animal habitat selection patterns remains unknown, but swimming between islands may in part be explained by forage limitation and conspecific competition.

 ## Predator avoidance

 Predator avoidance could also contribute to swimming behaviour of caribou (Miller 2002).
-During calving, female caribou are known to swim to small islands in freshwater lakes give birth, or with their calves after birth, to avoid predation (Bergerud & Page 1987).
+During calving, female caribou are known to swim to small islands in freshwater lakes give birth, or with their calves after birth, to avoid predation (Bergerud and Page 1987).
 The use of shoreline habitat in summer is considered an effective anti-predator calving strategy by allowing for swimming to islands or peninsulas as a predation avoidance flight response (Bergerud et al. 1990).
 The use of